Factbox: Key dates in the history of tour company Thomas Cook

-(Reuters) - The bosses of Thomas Cook (TCG.L), the world’s oldest travel company, were meeting lenders and creditors in London on Sunday to seek a last-ditch deal to save the company.
+(Reuters) - Thomas Cook (TCG.L), the world’s oldest travel firm, collapsed on Monday, stranding hundreds of thousands of holidaymakers around the globe and sparking the largest peacetime repatriation effort in British history.

-Thomas Cook needs to find another 200 million pounds ($250 million) on top of a 900 million pound package it had already agreed, to see it through the winter months.

-Following are key dates from the history of Thomas Cook (source company website here), and the most recent developments as reported by Reuters.
+Following are key dates from the history of Thomas Cook and the most recent developments as reported by Reuters.

 1841 - Thomas Cook organizes his first excursion, a rail journey from Leicester in central England to the neighboring town of Loughborough.
 A special train carries some 500 passengers a distance of 12 miles and back for a temperance (anti-alcohol) meeting.